jashjoshi24/jashjoshi24/README.md

 ## &nbsp;✍️ &nbsp;Beyond the Terminal

-- 📝 Solved morethan 5 CTFs
+- 📝 Solved more than 5 CTFs
 - 🎖️ Student Coordinator @ CyberKavach Club - CSE , CSPIT
-- Coordinated morethan 5 events
+- Coordinated more than 5 events

 <br/>